Entry-Level Admission Requirements to the OTD Program

 - Three to 3-½ minute self-recorded video responding to the following three prompts: A. What do you know about the profession of occupational therapy and how does the profession align with your interests, skill set, and strengths?
 B. Describe a pivotal volunteer or community experience that confirmed your choice of occupational therapy as a future career.
 C. What else would you like the Occupational Therapy Admissions Team to know about you?

 - Confirmation of review, understanding, willingness and ability to meet the Department of Occupational Therapy’s Essential Functions for Coursework and Fieldwork with or without accommodations

 - Verification age will be 18 years or older by OTD Program start date

 - All pre-requisite coursework earned at regionally-accredited institution(s)

 - All courses completed within past 10 years preferred

 - Courses taken for Advanced Placement (AP) credit are accepted for pre-requisite courses if said courses appear on an official transcript from the degree-awarding institution

 - Transfer credit accepted by the degree-awarding institution is preferred from regionally accredited baccalaureate degree-granting institutions*

-- Minimum grade of B- preferred on four-point scale (grades of C+ or lower are not acceptable) [Due to COVID19, courses with status of P/F or U/S will be considered relative in merit to other related course grades]
+- Minimum grade of B- preferred on four-point scale (grades lower than C are not acceptable) [Due to COVID-19, courses with status of P/F or U/S will be considered relative in merit to other related course grades]

 - Anatomy & Physiology: Cadaver lab preferred